 The daily work of OGE is driven by the strategic objectives and performance goals established under each of the overall strategic goals set forth below.
-In fiscal year 2018, OGE met or exceeded each of its performance goals.
+OGE achieved an extraordinary array of successes in fiscal year 2020.
+Despite its normal heavy workload and the disruptions caused by COVID-19, OGE met or exceeded its performance goals2, successfully achieved three major mission-critical projects of executive branchwide impact, and provided critical support to the ethics community in response to the pandemic.